Monsoon skincare, because nobody wants to look washed out

 Go from greasy to glowing with these expert recommendations

 Nothing says monsoon quite like a hot cup of masala chai and the humidity that makes you sweat off your sunscreen.
-When it comes to monsoon skincare, we often start by ditching moisturiser.
-Our skin turns into a grimy mess and there’s enough oil on our face to fry up some pakoras for 4 pm snack time.
+When it comes to monsoon skincare, we often start by ditching moisturisers.
+Our skin turns into a grimy mess, and there’s enough oil on our faces to fry up some pakoras for 4 pm snack time.

 But we shouldn’t just ditch our skincare routine once the weather changes.
 We just need to alter it a bit to adapt to the new weather conditions.

 Your body is going through a lot of changes.
 The excess sweating has you feeling more dehydrated.
 The humidity is making your skin break out and it’s taking a lot of willpower to not scratch that weird itch you’ve suddenly developed on your forehead.

 Instead of cracking our heads over it, we ask the experts to share their monsoon skincare tips and the tweaks we should be making to our daily routine.

 Healthy tweaks to add to your monsoon skincare routine

 Drop acid… in your cleanser

 Our natural instinct is to strip the skin of all that excess oil the humidity has triggered by washing our face with a heavy-duty cleanser.

 We’ve been conditioned to want that squeaky clean feeling after a wash but your skin isn’t on board with that suggestion.